Leptin

-Leptin (from Greek λεπτός leptos, "thin" or "light" or "small") is a hormone predominantly made by adipose cells and its primary role is likely to regulate long-term energy balance.
+Leptin (from Greek λεπτός leptos, "thin" or "light" or "small"), also known as obese protein, is a protein hormone predominantly made by adipocytes (cells of adipose tissue).
+Its primary role is likely to regulate long-term energy balance.

-As one of the major signals of energy status, leptin levels influence appetite, satiety, and motivated behaviors oriented towards the maintenance of energy reserves (e.g., feeding, foraging behaviors).
+As one of the major signals of energy status, leptin levels influence appetite, satiety, and motivated behaviors oriented toward the maintenance of energy reserves (e.g., feeding, foraging behaviors).

 The amount of circulating leptin correlates with the amount of energy reserves, mainly triglycerides stored in adipose tissue.
-High leptin levels are interpetred by the brain that energy reserves are high, whereas low leptin levels indicate that energy reserves are low, in the process adapting the organism to starvation through a variety of metabolic, endocrine, neurobiochemical, and behavioral changes.
+High leptin levels are interpreted by the brain that energy reserves are high, whereas low leptin levels indicate that energy reserves are low, in the process adapting the organism to starvation through a variety of metabolic, endocrine, neurobiochemical, and behavioral changes.

 Leptin is coded for by the LEP gene.
 Leptin receptors are expressed by a variety of brain and peripheral cell types.
 These include cell receptors in the arcuate and ventromedial nuclei, as well as other parts of the hypothalamus and dopaminergic neurons of the ventral tegmental area, consequently mediating feeding.

 Although regulation of fat stores is deemed to be the primary function of leptin, it also plays a role in other physiological processes, as evidenced by its many sites of synthesis other than fat cells, and the many cell types beyond hypothalamic cells that have leptin receptors.
 Many of these additional functions are yet to be fully defined.

 In obesity, a decreased sensitivity to leptin occurs (similar to insulin resistance in type 2 diabetes), resulting in an inability to detect satiety despite high energy stores and high levels of leptin.
-A synonym for LEP is OB (for obese).

 Effects

 Predominantly, the "energy expenditure hormone" leptin is made by adipose cells, and is thus labeled fat cell-specific.
-In the context of its effects, the short describing words central, direct and primary are not used interchangeably.
+In the context of its effects, the short describing words central, direct, and primary are not used interchangeably.
 In regard to the hormone leptin, central vs peripheral refers to the hypothalamic portion of the brain vs non-hypothalamic location of action of leptin; direct vs indirect refers to whether there is no intermediary, or there is an intermediary in the mode of action of leptin; and primary vs secondary is an arbitrary description of a particular function of leptin.